yuzhoumo/latinator-3000/README.md

 line 4:  <title>Latinator 3000</title>
 line 15: <h3>THE LATINATOR 3000&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ```
-To customize the background image, replace
+To customize the background image, replace ``background.jpg`` in the `assets` folder with any image of the same name.